usnistgov/SelfishMiningSim/README.md

 Program to simulate running a selfish mining attack (with optional timestamp manipulation) on a blockchain for different difficulty adjustment algorithms.
 Metrics from the simulation are saved for later analysis.
 Program should run on all platforms that go supports.
 The code is not as efficient as it could be, however it does run concurrently, so the more cores the better.

 Code is currently in a **beta** state.
-This code needs to be reword to be more efficient and integrate lessons learned along the way:)
+This code needs to be reworked to be more efficient and integrate lessons learned along the way:)

 For questions please contact either Tyler Diamond (tyler.diamond@nist.gov) or Michael Davidson (michael.davidson@nist.gov).